-OK, so first time round in this trilogy which weaves fantasy and history in a fairly tasty way, the protagonist Diana gets super into leaving her witchiness and magic-filled heritage behind in search of a fancy academic career, namely as a historian.
-Well swit-swoo, not any old education but Yale and then popping over to Oxford for a little bit.
-You know, as one does.
+But first a quick recap of Series 1: our protagonist Diana decides to leave her witchiness and magic-filled heritage behind in search of an academic career, namely as a historian.
+But not at any old institution.
+She starts off at Yale before popping over to Oxford for a little bit.
 In the process she finds a mysterious old book of magic, a hunky vampire (Matthew), and more drama than you could shake a wand at.
-I mean stick.
-Nah, who cares let's say wand.
-Anyway, this magic meddler gets herself kidnapped by baddies but also frees herself because she is basically a legend.
-And she also ends up in Elizabethan London.
-Sorry whut?
+Anyway, this magic meddler gets herself kidnapped by baddies but still manages to frees herself.
+She also somehow ends up in Elizabethan London.
+Sorry, what?

-Now, the second book has a bit of a shift and will absolutely surprise and thrill you at the same time.
-Hell yes for a white knuckle ride.
-Shadow Of Night gets right to business, picking up where we left Matthew and Diana.
-Yes, among the cesspits of Elizabethan London.
-Basically the chaos of dealing with her own crazy powers, her sexy but essentially evil partner, and like actual demons didn't hit the spot for our gal.
-Nope, she ends up in even hotter water.
+Shadow Of Night gets right to business, picking up where we left Matthew and Diana — among the cesspits of Elizabethan London.
+You'd think that the chaos of learning to deal with her powers, her sexy but essentially evil partner, and grappling with the Ashmole mystery would be more than enough for our gal to deal with.
+But nope, somehow she ends up in even hotter water.

-Cue poor Diana finding herself in the swirling madness of the darkest magic and even flipping espionage.
-Woah, it just got a bit Bond-ish in here.
-Also, a lot of Matthew's alleged friends are kind of evil and not ones to be keeping in touch with.
-But unfortunately Gmail doesn't deliver to Elizabethan London so the pair desperately try to get back to modern times to escape all of these baddies.
+Cue poor Diana finding herself in the swirling madness of the darkest magic and even witch hunts.
+Also, a lot of Matthew's supposed friends are kind of evil and not ones to be keeping in touch with.
+After Diana manages to learn more about her powers, the pair eventually track down the Ashmole manuscript and get back to modern times.